cyrus-and/chrome-remote-interface/README.md

 ----------------------

-In both the REPL and the regular API every object of the protocol is *decorated* with the information available through the [Chrome Debugging Protocol].
-The `category` field determines if the member is a `command`, an `event` or a `type`.
+In both the REPL and the regular API every object of the protocol is *decorated* with the meta information found within the descriptor.
+In addition The `category` field is added, which determines if the member is a `command`, an `event` or a `type`.

-Remember that the REPL interface provides completion.
 For example to learn how to call `Page.navigate`:

 ```javascript
 >>> Page.navigate